-2.21 Introduced by the Localism Act in 2011, neighbourhood planning is the Government's initiative of empowering local communities to help make and take forward planning proposals at a local level.
-Neighbourhood

-Development Plans set out the vision for the local area, as determined by its residents and other stakeholders, and general policies to guide development in the neighbourhood.
-Once adopted a neighbourhood plan will form part of the Local Plan for the Borough allowing officers to use this when considering applications in the neighbourhood area.
-There are currently no made Neighbourhood Plans within the Borough.

-2.22 A forum and area were designated around Burwood Park to develop a neighbourhood plan, however the Council currently understands that they do not intend to take the neighbourhood plan forward.
+- 2.25 Introduced by the Localism Act in 2011, neighbourhood planning is the Government's initiative of empowering local communities to help make and take forward planning proposals at a local level.
+Neighbourhood Development Plans set out the vision for the local area, as determined by its residents and other stakeholders, and general policies to guide development in the neighbourhood.
+Once adopted a neighbourhood plan will form part of the Local Plan for the Borough allowing officers to use this when considering applications in the neighbourhood area. - 2.26 A forum and area were designated around Burwood Park but the Council currently understands that they do not intend to take the neighbourhood plan forward.